sglossary

 are bicentric points, together comprising a bicentric pair.
 Example: the Brocard points, c/b : a/c : b/a and b/c : c/a : a/b.

-central triangle Suppose each of f(a,b,c) and g(a,b,c) is a center function (i.e., as in the definition of triangle center) or the zero function, and that one of these conditions holds:
+Let each of f(a,b,c) and g(a,b,c) be a center function (i.e., as in the definition of triangle center) or the zero function, such that one of these conditions holds:

 (1) the degree of homogeneity of g equals that of f;